 from within your Publ virtual environment (e.g.

-pipenv run flask publ --help).
+poetry run flask publ --help or

 For usage of the